lazare-dev/av-catalog-converter/AV-Catalog-Converter-Documentation.md

 - `UnitNormalizer`: Converts units to standard formats
 - `IDNormalizer`: Standardizes product IDs

+## Images and Diagrams

+**Note:** Architectural diagrams and workflow images are planned but not yet available.
+These will include:
+- Architecture Overview Diagram
+- Data Flow Diagram
+- Frontend Overview Diagram
+- Component Interaction Diagrams

+These diagrams will be added in a future documentation update to provide visual representations of the system architecture and workflows.

 ## Conclusion

 The AV Catalog Converter is a comprehensive solution for standardizing audio-visual equipment catalogs from various formats.
 With its modular design, it can be extended to support additional formats and standardization requirements.
 The system can be run as a web service or command-line tool, making it flexible for different use cases.